2017 Ramblers Hikes Page 2

 Buena Vista Peak - our destination The view from the top

 The seeds of the Ramblers hiking group were planted when Wes and I took our first hike together in 2014, on the Hite's Cove Trail in Mariposa County.
 So it may be fitting that Wes and I were the only ones able to make this hike, on August 30.
-Our destination is a rocky peak along the General's Highway a few miles south of Grant Grove.
+Our destination was a rocky peak along the General's Highway a few miles south of Grant Grove.
 The Ramblers went there in 2014, which was in fact the very first official Ramblers hike.

 We've had thunderstorms and possible rain in the mountains for several weeks, and this day was no different, with a 20% or more chance of rain, depending on which website you looked it.
 I awoke at 6 a.m. to a ten minute sprinkle in Clovis, but there was no rain where Wes lives, about four miles west in Fresno.
 When we started east into the mountains about 8:30, we had a few drops of mist on the windshield in the valley, but nothing in the mountains.
 During our hike it was breezy at times, about 70 degrees, with clouds drifting around all the time adding to the scenery.